 • Academic – A levels.
 These are mainly exams and coursework.

-• Vocational – BTECs, Cambridge Technicals, AAT.
-Level 3 courses assessed through assignments and examinations, linking with North Notts College for Accounting and Engineering and in the Post 16 Centre for Health & Social Care and ICT.
+• Vocational – BTECs, Cambridge Technicals.
+Level 3 courses assessed through assignments and examinations, linking with North Notts College for Engineering and in the Post 16 Centre for Health & Social Care and ICT.

 Levels and Qualifications